Skimmianine

 Skimmianine is a furoquinoline alkaloid found in Skimmia japonica, a flowering plant in family Rutaceae that is native to Japan and China.
-It is also a strong acetylcholinesterase (AChE) inhibitor.
+It is a known acetylcholinesterase inhibitor.

 Biosynthesis

 The biosynthesis of skimmianine starts from anthranilic acid, which is very abundant in the family Rutaceae.
 By combining anthranilic acid acetate, anthraniloyl-CoA is formed as a starting unit and able to extend side chain by adding malonyl-CoA by Claisen condensation.
 Next, lactam is formed through the cyclization and generate a heterocyclic system, leading the dienol tautomer adopt the 4-hydroxy quinolone tautomer, which is 4-hydroxy-2-quinolone.

 With the formation of quinolone, alkylation is happening at C-3 position by introducing dimethylallyl diphosphate.
 Another key step is the cyclization on the dimethylallyl sidechain, forming a new heterocyclic five-member-ring.
 Platydesmine is then forming an intermediate through the oxidative cleavage reaction by losing an isopropyl group to form dictamine.
 Finally, skimmianine is formed through the hydroxylation of dictamine.